From Microencapsulation to Global Strategies: A Multidimensional View of Dietary Supplement Production

 European Union (EU)

-In the EU, dietary supplements are treated as special purpose foods (not medicines), but their production and distribution are regulated by several legal acts.
-The legal basis is Directive 2002/46/EC of the European Parliament and of the Council, which defines what a dietary supplement is and harmonizes the general requirements for their composition and labeling in the Member States..
+In the EU, dietary supplements are considered foods for special purposes (not medicines), but their production and distribution are regulated by several legal acts.
+The legal basis is Directive 2002/46/EC of the European Parliament and of the Council, which defines what constitutes a dietary supplement and harmonizes general requirements for their composition and labeling across member states.
 This directive establishes lists of permitted vitamins and minerals and their chemical forms that can be used in supplements to ensure consumer safety.
-Other EU regulations, such as Regulation 1924/2006 on nutrition and health claims, regulate what can be declared on the label (e.g. the ban on attributing disease-curing properties to supplements).
+Other EU regulations, such as Regulation 1924/2006 on nutrition and health claims, regulate what can be declared on labels (e.g., the prohibition of claiming that supplements treat or cure diseases).
 The European Food Safety Authority (EFSA) assesses the safety of new ingredients and the scientific validity of health claims.
-Under EU law, supplements do not require a pre-market authorisation unless the ingredients used are new.
-In the case of so-called Novel Food – ingredients not used before May 1997 – the manufacturer must obtain authorisation under Regulation 2015/2283, which results in the new ingredient being entered on the EU list of permitted substances.
-Each EU country may require notification (notification) of a new supplement to the appropriate national authority (e.g. in Poland to GIS), but the principle of mutual recognition facilitates trade - a product legally sold in one EU country should be able to be sold in another.
-There are also uniform GMP (Good Manufacturing Practice) and HACCP standards for food production plants, including supplements, throughout the EU, which are intended to ensure that production is carried out in accordance with high standards of hygiene, quality and control.
-Voluntary certifications are also important, such as ISO 22000 (food safety management system) or the Ecological certificate (if the product is to be marked as organic).
-Meeting these standards is not only a legal requirement, but also a condition of consumer trust.
+Under EU law, supplements do not require pre-market authorization unless the ingredients used are new.
+In the case of so-called Novel Food – ingredients not used before May 1997 – the manufacturer must obtain authorization in accordance with Regulation 2015/2283, which results in the new ingredient being included on the EU list of permitted substances.
+Each EU country may require notification (notification) of a new supplement to the appropriate national authority (e.g., in Poland, to the Chief Sanitary Inspectorate), but the principle of mutual recognition facilitates trade – a product legally sold in one EU country should be able to be sold in another.
+Uniform GMP (Good Manufacturing Practice) and HACCP standards for food production plants, including supplements, also apply throughout the EU, ensuring that production is carried out according to high standards of hygiene, quality, and control.
+Voluntary certifications are also important, such as ISO 22000 (food safety management system) or the Organic certificate (if the product is to be marked as organicny).
+Meeting these standards is not only a legal requirement, but also a condition for consumer trust.

 United States (USA)

-In the U.S., dietary supplements are regulated by the Food and Drug Administration (FDA) under the Dietary Supplement Health and Education Act of 1994 (DSHEA).
-Unlike drugs, they do not require premarket approval, which is prior approval from the FDA before they can be sold..
+In the US, dietary supplements are regulated by the Food and Drug Administration (FDA) under the Dietary Supplement Health and Education Act (DSHEA) of 1994.
+Unlike drugs, they do not require premarket approval, meaning prior FDA approval before sale.
 However, the manufacturer bears full responsibility for the safety and quality of the supplement.
-They must follow good manufacturing practices (cGMP) as defined in 21 CFR Part 111 – this regulation requires strict control of the production process, quality of ingredients, purity, proper labeling, record keeping, etc. .
-The FDA verifies products only after they are placed on the market, monitoring reports of adverse reactions and inspecting manufacturing plants.
-An important requirement in the US is the NDI (New Dietary Ingredient) notification – if a supplement contains a new ingredient, not present on the market before 1994, the manufacturer is required to notify the FDA and present data on its safety 75 days before the planned sale..
-The mere fact of filing a report does not mean formal “approval,” but the lack of FDA objections allows for legal sale.
-Supplements in the US must be labeled with, among other things, a statement that they are not approved by the FDA for diagnosis, treatment, etc. (in the case where the manufacturer includes so-called structural-functional statements about the effect on the body).
-The label must also include the full composition, doses, nutritional information, manufacturer/distributor data, and directions for use.
-Advertising and marketing of supplements are subject to supervision by the FTC (Federal Trade Commission) – declarations must be true and not misleading.
-In practice, the US market is more liberal than the European one in terms of permitted ingredients or claims, but the consequence is a strong emphasis on self-control by manufacturers and voluntary certifications (e.g. USP Verified, NSF for athletes) in order to gain consumer trust.
+They must adhere to good manufacturing practices (cGMP) as defined in 21 CFR Part 111 – this regulation requires strict control of the production process, ingredient quality, purity, proper labeling, recordkeeping, etc. The FDA verifies products only after they are released to the market, monitoring adverse event reports and inspecting manufacturing facilities.
+An important requirement in the US is the New Dietary Ingredient (NDI) notification – if a supplement contains a new ingredient not present on the market before 1994, the manufacturer is required to notify the FDA and present safety data 75 days before the planned sale.
+The mere fact of filing a notice does not constitute formal "approval," but the absence of an FDA objection allows for legal sale.
+Supplements in the US must be labeled with, among other things, a statement that they are not FDA-approved for diagnosis, treatment, or other purposes (in cases where the manufacturer makes so-called structure-function claims about the effects on the body).
+The label must also include full ingredients, dosages, nutritional information, manufacturer/distributor information, and directions for use.
+Advertising and marketing of supplements are subject to FTC (Federal Trade Commission) oversight—declarations must be truthful and not misleading.
+In practice, the US market is more liberal than Europe in terms of permitted ingredients and claims, but this results in a strong emphasis on manufacturer self-regulation and voluntary certifications (e.g., USP Verified, NSF for athletes) to gain consumer trust.

 Asia (examples: China and Japan)

-Asian countries have their own regulations, often more similar to the pharmaceutical model.
-China classifies supplements as so-called "functional food" (health food).
-Each supplement (domestic or imported) must undergo a registration or notification procedure with the State Administration for Market Regulation (SAMR) and obtain a so-called "Blue Hat" certificate., before it goes on sale.
-The process is meticulous – it requires the submission of safety and efficacy test results, and an approved product receives a license number (for 5 years) and a blue hat symbol on the label.
-To simplify procedures, China has introduced a catalog of permitted vitamins and minerals – if a supplement contains only these standard ingredients (e.g. vitamin C, calcium) in specific doses, it can be subject to a simpler filing process (simplified registration), while products with ingredients not listed or claiming special health functions require full registration .
-Japan, on the other hand, distinguishes the FOSHU category (Foods for Specified Health Uses) – these are products (including capsules or drinks) officially approved by the government to declare specific health benefits.
-Obtaining FOSHU status involves conducting research and assessment by the Ministry of Health, and approved products receive a special logo.
-This is a costly and time-consuming process, which is why many supplements in Japan are sold as so-called Foods with Function Claims – the manufacturer conducts research independently and applies for permission for a health claim, which after 60 days without objection can be used.
-In other Asian countries, the regulations are different: for example, India has separate regulations for nutraceuticals (FSSAI), and ASEAN countries are striving to harmonize requirements in their own region.
-However, the common denominator is increasing control – GMP requirements, the obligation to register production plants, assessment of the composition in terms of local lists of permitted substances, and control of advertising.
-A manufacturer planning global operations must therefore adapt the product and documentation to the requirements of each target market.
+Asian countries have their own regulations, often more closely aligned with the pharmaceutical model.
+China classifies supplements as so-called "functional foods" (health food).
+Every supplement (domestic or imported) must undergo registration or notification with the State Administration for Market Regulation (SAMR) and obtain a "Blue Hat" certificate before being released for sale.
+This process is meticulous, requiring submission of safety and efficacy testing results, and an approved product receives a license number (valid for five years) and a blue hat symbol on the label.
+To simplify procedures, China has introduced a catalog of permitted vitamins and minerals.
+If a supplement contains only these standard ingredients (e.g., vitamin C, calcium) in specific doses, it may be subject to a simpler filing process (simplified registration), while products with ingredients not listed or claiming specific health benefits require full registration.
+Japan, on the other hand, distinguishes the FOSHU (Foods for Specified Health Uses) category – these are products (including capsules or beverages) officially approved by the government to claim specific health benefits.
+Obtaining FOSHU status involves conducting research and evaluation by the Ministry of Health, and approved products receive a special logo.
+This is a costly and time-consuming process, which is why many supplements in Japan are sold as so-called Foods with Function Claims – the manufacturer conducts their own research and applies for authorization for a health claim, which they can use after 60 days without objection.
+In other Asian countries, regulations vary: for example, India has separate regulations for nutraceuticals (FSSAI), while ASEAN countries strive to harmonize requirements within their own regions.
+However, a common denominator is increasing scrutiny – GMP requirements, mandatory registration of production facilities, assessment of ingredients against local lists of permitted substances, and advertising controls.
+Therefore, a manufacturer planning to operate globally must adapt the product and documentation to the requirements of each target market.

 Business Strategies – Dietary Supplement Production as a Business

-The production of dietary supplements is not only a technological process, but also a business venture.
-Entering this market can be very profitable due to the growing demand - global sales of supplements reach hundreds of billions of dollars and are still growing dynamically.
-At the same time, competition is fierce and customers are demanding, so it is crucial to plan an effective business model, cost control and effective distribution channels.
+The production of dietary supplements is not just a technological process but also a business venture.
+Entering this market can be highly profitable due to growing demand – global supplement sales reach hundreds of billions of dollars and continue to grow rapidly.
+At the same time, competition is fierce and customers are demanding, so planning an effective business model, cost control, and efficient distribution channels is crucial.

 Production costs and margin optimization